hankpillow/ftp-tools/README.md

 FTP-TOOLS
 =========

 This is just a bunch os bash script to help doing ftp via command line.
 It's pretty much simple, basically it needs a ftp.config file in the same path as you call any script.
+To work fine, the target server must allow ssh access.

-### *Every script has its own helpers, so type "scriptname ?" and enjoy.* ###
+#### Every script has its own helpers, so type "scriptname ?" and enjoy.####

 ##test-config##
 *Tests/Creates the ftp.config*